justinwoodcock/Loopback-Upload/README.md

 		}
 	```
 4. You will now see a new location: `./uploads/images/`
-5. Create another POST, this time to `http://localhost:3000/api/Containers/images/upload`, passing a file object with the name of `file`.
+5. Create another POST, this time to `http://localhost:3000/api/Containers/images/upload`, passing a `file` attribute which is your file to upload.

 	```
 		{